 Suppose ABC Development decides to purchase a commercial space for $1 million.
 The company pays $200,000 in down payment and takes a mortgage of $800,000 from a bank.
 Besides the down payment, the company is required to pay $20,000 in various fees.
 ABC Development is going to lease the commercial space to various businesses.

-After one year, the annual rental revenue of the company is $120,000.
+After one year, the annual rental revenue from the property is $120,000.
 In addition, mortgage payments, including the principal repayment and the interest payments, are $30,000.

 First, to calculate the cash on cash return, we need to determine the annual cash flow from the investment.
 The annual cash flow of ABC Development in the first year is: